 This freedom is supported by a dedicated global procurement team that sources from suppliers around the world.
 NEXTERA by Solina is equally flexible in terms of technology.
 The team has all the relevant choices and no biases toward any particular approach, enabling it to explore the best choice of extrusion technology for each project at its dedicated Future Food Research Center, where Solina is invested in both commercially relevant wet-extrusion technologies.

-The recipe creation and industrial assistance services are part of an end-to-end offering for launching customized new protein foods.
-Brands that partner with NEXTERA by Solina to access the offering stand to deliver customized new protein foods adapted to the demands of specific subpopulations of consumers, positioning themselves to thrive as the plant-based market grows and diversifies.
+The recipe creation and industrial assistance services are part of an end-to-end offering for launching customised new protein foods.
+Brands that partner with NEXTERA by Solina to access the offering stand to deliver customised new protein foods adapted to the demands of specific subpopulations of consumers, positioning themselves to thrive as the plant-based market grows and diversifies.

 from custom protein solutions to full-service guidance At NEXTERA® by Solina, we le...read more

 Sustainability concerns amid consumers Raise the bar for your plant-based product p...read more

 We are glad to announce that Solina has acquired the French companies Sauces et Cré...read more

 From May 9-14 we will be present the IFFA, one of the world’s leading trade f...read more

 The 2022 'Positive Nutrition' broadcast of Foodnavigator consist of eight category ...read more